 - the shift from ploughing to conservation agriculture - the types of crops and animals produced - the use of genetics and the associated dramatic shift in marker assisted selection, whole genome breeding, and GM traits which have variously resulted in major gains in quality, yield and protection from pests and diseases - the use of automation in many areas of harvesting and production.

-However, productivity growth in Australian agriculture is slowing13 and over the past 50 years has been less than many of the countries we compete with in global markets (Figure 1.2).
+However, productivity growth in Australian agriculture has slowed in recent times13 and over the past 50 years has been less than many of the countries we compete with in global markets (Figure 1.2).